realDavidChen/ubuntu/ubuntu-hibernate.md

 try: Change the line GRUB_CMDLINE_LINUX_DEFAULT="quiet splash" in '/etc/default/grub' to GRUB_CMDLINE_LINUX_DEFAULT="quiet splash nomodeset"

+fix it and then in ternamial:

+sudo systemctl hibernate

 **my system is xubuntu 20.04 .
-This method solved my problem
+This method solved my problem**

 ===========================================================
+### solutions methond 2.

 ### Step 1: Open up a terminal and create a script file as follows: